94929/94929.github.io/index.md

 - Enhaned usability of MODI by implementing SWs including MODI Firmware Updater, VirtualMODI.
 - Led AI Team to win 2nd place in AI Championship 2020.
 - Conducted a side-research on depth completion, published our research to CVPR 2022.
-- Structured automated data pipeline with Github Actions and AWS for recommendation system APIs.
+- Structured an automated data pipeline recommendation system APIs of LMS.
 - Received the best peer (of AI) prize in 2021, nominated by colleagues.

 **[Schlumberger UK](https://www.slb.com/about/rd/technology/abtc.aspx)** | United Kingdom (Mar 2018 - Sep 2018)